sgupt241/Generating-Synthetic-faces/README.md

-# Generating-Synthetic-faces
+# Generating-Synthetic-human-faces
-Using PGGAN model to generate synthetic human faces
+Using PGGAN architecture to generate synthetic human faces